nicholas-mainardi/NAXiPP/README.md

  * `RFC5280Parser.c` : this is the automatically generated parser, which performs syntactic validation on the sequence of tokens generated by the lexer
+ * `RFC5280mainPem.c` : An example main file using the lexer and parser to recognize a PEM X.509 digital certificate and retrieve the digital certificate data structure
- * `RFC5280main.c` : An example main file using the lexer and parser to recognize an X.509 digital certificate and retireve the digital certificate data structure
+ * `RFC5280mainDer.c` : An example main file using the lexer and parser to recognize a DER X.509 digital certificate and retrieve the digital certificate data structure
  * `RFC5280.h` : Header file where the syntactic error codes for the parser are defined, as well as all the necessary data structures to